 People can train themselves to sleep on their sides, just like they can prime themselves to have good sleep habits.
 Pregnant women should consider sleeping on their left sides because it increases blood flow to the uterus.

 2. Back sleepers

 People with sleep apnea, cardiac disease, acid reflux or neurological disease with impaired swallowing often sleep inclined on their backs.

 "Back sleepers, what that does is help to distribute the weight more evenly," said Ash.

-People without health issues can sleep on their backs if they want — it improves the alignment of their spines and neck and leads to less pain — but it won’t help the brain flush itself of amyloid beta.
+People without health issues can sleep on their backs if they want — it improves the alignment of their spines and neck and can lead to less pain.

 3. Stomach sleepers